 If you aren't into slicing that's ok, just cut the apple and sweet potatoes into the same size cubes and bake.

-Easy Roasted Sweet Potatoes with Apples and Cranberries
+Baked Sweet Potato Slices with Apples and Cranberries

 - Heat oven to 350° F. You will need a medium-size baking pan or casserole dish such as an 8 x 8-inch dish that is lightly greased.